wickhill/jump-to-conclusions-app/README.md

 ## Jump To Conclusions Data

-There's more to the game than you think!
-Go ahead and hit the "Mix it Up!" or "Do You Dare?" buttons to see what happens!
+There's more to the app than you think!
+Earn "Cheeves" (achievements), build and view your history, and display your history, either anonymously or with your user handle!

-_For additional technical information, please refer to the "Office Space" IMDB [Documentation](https://www.imdb.com/title/tt0151804/)_

 <p align="right">(<a href="#top">back to top</a>)</p>